Takeaways from the prime-time January 6 committee hearing - KESQ

 By Jeremy Herb, Marshall Cohen and Zachary Cohen, CNN

-The House’s select committee investigating the January 6, 2021 US Capitol attack held its first hearing Thursday evening, detailing the findings of the panel’s investigation and playing new video from closed-door depositions of members of former President Donald Trump’s team and depicting the violence at the Capitol on January 6.
+The House select committee investigating the January 6, 2021 US Capitol attack held its first prime-time hearing Thursday evening, detailing the findings of the panel’s investigation and playing new video from closed-door depositions of members of former President Donald Trump’s team and depicting the violence at the Capitol.

+Thursday’s hearing was the first in a series this month that will highlight the findings of the panel’s investigation, which included interviews with more than 1,000 people about how Trump and his team tried to overturn the results of the 2020 election on multiple fronts.

+While many details have been reported by CNN and other media outlets, the committee’s hearings will try to tell the story of January 6 to the American people.

 Here are the key takeaways from the hearing: